Taking the Assessment: Security and Logistics

 COMPASS maintains security on test development processes and test item storage, as well as ongoing checks on the reliability, validity and credibility of the assessment instrument.
 The experience of the test-taker has also been carefully checked.

-Test centres located across Canada have been secured through the use of an experienced third-party test administrator.
+Test centres located across Canada have been secured through the use of an experienced third-party test administrator for candidates with approved accommodations that prevent the use of remote proctoring.
 The administrator’s function is to ensure the seamless process of taking the test in a secure setting with a well-trained proctor who is experienced in high-stakes testing protocols.
+There are specific technical preparations and requirements to take the online examination using a remote proctor.

 The following preparations undergo continuous quality assurance processes across the country: